All Episodes

 They continue to violate his order.

-And the oops.
+And the, oops.

-Anyway, we'll get right after this.
+Anyway, Right after this.

 Anyway, folks, there was nothing accidental or mistaken about the regime passing out these work permits.